Landsat 4, 5

 • the multimission modular spacecraft (MMS) that contained the modularized and standardized power, propulsion, attitude control, and communications and data handling subsystems.

-An identical back-up spacecraft, Landsat-D Prime (NSSDC ID Landsat-E) was placed in storage and launched on March 1, 1984 as Landsat 5.
-Landsat 5 is still operational (as of January 2006) after 22 years in orbit, surpasing its 3 years design lifetime widely.
+An identical back-up spacecraft, Landsat-D Prime (NSSDC ID Landsat-E) was placed in storage and launched on 1 March 1984 as Landsat 5.

 Nation: USA